 With 225 million users, Evernote is the largest community of note-takers in the world.
-I’ve been using it as my notes app for five years now.
-For the past few weeks, my Evernote has been struggling.
-That’s because I’m turning 25.
+It’s been my notes app for five years now, but for the last few weeks, my Evernote has been struggling.
+It’s because I’m turning 25.
 Let me explain.

 Last year I celebrated my birthday in Budapest.
 As Jhené Aiko said in While We’re Young: “Cause it’s been another perfect day with ya.”, I had some imperfectly perfect couple of days.
 I came back re-energized, full of ideas, clarity, and love.

 The Medici Effect is a 2004 book diving deeper into the concept of creativity, taking into account different industries and cultures.

 The book covers an exciting topic that originates from one of the first creativity researchers, J. P. Guilford, who made a very cognitively indulging discovery.

-So that’s an interesting determinant for more creativity, the ability to combine unusual associations.
-Scott Kaufman said in his “The Emotions That Make Us More Creative” article, an “…increased sensitivity to unusual associations is another important contributor to creativity.”
+In his article “The Emotions That Make Us More Creative,” Scott Kaufman writes: “…an increased sensitivity to unusual associations is another important contributor to creativity.”

 My Evernote treasure